 What distance is safe when social distancing?

 It may not be possible to avoid close contact with people giving you care, or for whom you care, but all sources say where possible stay 2 metres or 6 feet away from other people.
+If people are moving (cyclists or runners) it may be wise to stay up to 10m away.
 Face masks won’t stop you catching the virus, but they may reduce the likelihood of passing it on to others.

 Prof Hugh Pennington adds: “This virus needs 15 minutes of close contact with someone carrying it for you to have a reasonable chance of contracting it…But if someone who is infected coughs or sneezes on you directly then the droplets can infect you — that will be a much higher risk.”

 When self isolating we will need to receive post, groceries etc. Are they safe?
 US researchers measured how long the virus stays active on various surfaces:

 - up to 24 hours on cardboard